How to Get Cron Job Failure Alerts in 2026

 A cron job that fails at 2 AM doesn't page anyone by default.
 Cron itself has no alerting mechanism beyond email — and that only works when the job actually runs and produces output.
-If the job doesn't run, you get nothing.
+If the job doesn't run at all, you get silence.

-This guide covers five ways to set up failure alerts, from the simplest (built-in email) to the most reliable (heartbeat monitoring).
-Each method includes working code you can copy-paste and adapt.
+This guide covers five methods to get alerted when cron jobs fail silently, from the simplest (built-in email) to the most reliable (heartbeat monitoring).
+Each method includes working code examples in Bash, Python, Node.js, Laravel, and GitHub Actions.

 1. Built-in MAILTO (and why it's unreliable)